Why Plug Power And FuelCell Shares Are Trading Higher Today | Benzinga

 Why Plug Power And FuelCell Shares Are Trading Higher Today

-Plug Power Inc (NASDAQ:PLUG) and FuelCell Energy Inc (NASDAQ:FCEL) shares are trading higher by 6% and 1.5%, respectively, after Plug Power reported first-quarter earnings results.
+Shares of several clean-energy companies, including Plug Power Inc (NASDAQ:PLUG) and FuelCell Energy Inc (NASDAQ:FCEL), are trading higher on optimism the sector will benefit from the U.S. infrastructure bill.

-Plug Power reported quarterly losses of 12 cents per share, which missed the analyst consensus estimate of a loss of 8 cents per share.
-This is unchanged from the same period last year.

-Plug Power also reported quarterly sales of $72 million, which missed the analyst consensus estimate of $76.87 million.
-This is a 76% percent increase over sales of $40.81 million in the same period last year.

 Plug Power provides hydrogen fuel cell turnkey solutions for the electric mobility and stationary power markets in North America and Europe.

-FuelCell Energy designs manufactures, sells, installs, operates and services fuel-cell products, which efficiently convert chemical energy in fuels into electricity through a series of chemical reactions.
+FuelCell designs, manufactures, sells, installs, operates and services fuel-cell products, which efficiently convert chemical energy in fuels into electricity through a series of chemical reactions.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.